-Voters will be electing the next President, all 155-members of the lower house Chamber of Deputies and 23 out of 50 senators in the upper house Senate.
+Voters went to the polls to elect the next President, all 155 seats in the lower house Chamber of Deputies, and 23 of the 50 seats in the upper house Senate.

 Chile reintroduced compulsory voting in 2023.

-Incumbent President Gabriel Boric of the Unity of Chile coalition is constitutionally barred from seeking a consecutive second term and will be replaced by Jeannette Jara as the presidential candidate.
+Incumbent President Gabriel Boric of the Unity of Chile coalition was constitutionally barred from seeking a consecutive second term and was replaced by Jeannette Jara as the presidential candidate.

 Chile has a bicameral Congress.
 Members of the Chamber of Deputies serve four-year terms and Senate members serve eight-year terms.